 At first glance, this piano is stark white, blank.
 As the viewer approaches, however, the unexpected texture of the piano is revealed.
 The piano is covered in tiny letters, words that compose messages of hope, nearly invisible to the eye, discernible only by touch.

 Referencing the tactile nature of the instrument, this piano seeks to engage those who may not ordinarily be able to experience visual art: the blind & visually impaired.
-Interspersed with words inscribed in the language of Braille, this piano's hidden message is perceptible only to those who come close enough to feel & discover.
+Interspersed with words inscribed in Braille, this piano's hidden message is perceptible only to those who come close enough to feel & discover.

 Broadly, Undiscovered is a reflection on language & translation.
 I often think about the simultaneous awe & alienation of experiencing a new language.
 Unaware of the meaning of the words -- or even when one word ends and another begins --, the ear is suddenly free to focus on form, rather than substance; to hear abstract sounds in all their beauty & intrigue, rather than processing words.
 Braille is a visual representation of that experience.
 Patterns come to light, but the words remain elusive.
 The key to unlocking their meaning lies with those who, through the loss of one mode of perception, have heightened all others.
 In a world built for the sighted, this piano tells the blind & visually impaired, quite literally, "This piano is for you."